 Departmental Research Projects

-Recurrent Holocene palaeoseismicity and associated land / sea level changes in the Greater Anchorage Area
+Recurrent Holocene Paleoseismicity and Associated Land / Sea Level Changes in the Greater Anchorage Area

 This project involves, to date, field and laboratory analyses of tidal marsh sediment sequences around Cook Inlet, at Ocean View (Anchorage), Girdwood and Kenai.
 They provide evidence of six great earthquakes in the Greater Anchorage area during the last ~3300 years at intervals ranging from ~400 to ~900 years.
 Calibration of fossil sequences using diatom transfer functions enable elevation reconstructions of land-level changes associated with each earthquake deformation cycle.
 The following paragraphs summarise our main findings to date and give details of published articles.